karaghofrane2003-commits/karaghofrane2003-commits/README.md

 ## 👋 About Me

 I’m Kara Ghofrane, a Frontend Developer focused on building modern, responsive, and user-friendly web applications.
 I work mainly with React, Next.js, TypeScript, Tailwind CSS, and JavaScript to create clean and elegant interfaces.
 Currently, I’m learning Node.js and Django to expand my backend knowledge and grow into a Full-Stack Developer.
-Passionate about writing maintainable code and exploring new technologies, I enjoy turning ideas into impactful digital solutions.